spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ### 2. Running multiple python processes

-Assuming you don't have ergregious memory leaks, you can also deploy multiple generators in parallel in multiple python processes[^7]
+Assuming you don't have egregious memory leaks, you can also deploy multiple generators in parallel in multiple python processes[^7]
 ```bash
 #!/bin/bash